Hydrospheredata/hydro-serving/docs/src/main/tut/concepts/cli.md

 # Command Line Interface

-To work with ML Lambda from the command line we've created `hs`.
+To work with Serving from the command line we've created `hs`.
 It allows you to _apply_ various resource configurations to the platform.

 ### `hs cluster`